Seminar Series

 The Asia Center Seminar Series, previously the Modern Asia Seminar Series, is the longest-running of the Asia Center’s series.
 It was created to bring senior scholars, government officials, journalists, and other specialists to speak on key issues from a regional perspective.
 Talks in the seminar series have focused on topics such as community organizing in Japan and China, the Chinese diaspora, spatial planning in refugee camps in Southeast Asia, the connections between Chinese films and early Japanese animation, and reporting on Asia.

-The Harvard University Asia Center’s 'Philippines Lecture Series' aims to showcase scholarship about—and generate discussion on—the history, politics, economics, public health, society, and culture of the Philippines in order to promote a better awareness and understanding of the place and its peoples.
-The primary focus of this interdisciplinary series is the Philippines and Filipinos, but speakers also situate the Philippines in the broader context of Southeast Asia and explore its complex transnational connections to East Asia, South Asia, and the global diaspora, including Filipino Americans.
+The Philippines Lecture Series aims to promote a better awareness and understanding of the Philippines and its peoples by showcasing scholarship about Filipino history, politics, economics, society, and culture.
+Although the primary focus of this interdisciplinary series is the Philippines and Filipinos, speakers also situate the Philippines in the broader context of Southeast Asia and explore its complex transnational connections to East Asia, South Asia, and the global diaspora, including Filipino Americans.
+This series is convened by Professor James Robson, the James C. Kralik and Yunli Lou Professor in the Department of East Asian Languages and Civilizations at Harvard College, who also served as the Victor and William Fung Director of the Asia Center.

-Science and Technology Seminar Series
+Science and Technology in Asia Seminar Series

 This seminar series features talks on critical historical and contemporary issues in science and technology in East, South, and Southeast Asia.
 It showcases some of the most exciting recent work in the humanities and social sciences that interrogates the place of the scientific and the technological in Asia and the place of Asia in our ideas and practices of science and technology.